opendatateam/udata/CONTRIBUTING.md

 If you’re not familiar with open-source workflows or our set of technologies, do not hesitate to ask for help!
 We can mentor you or propose good first bugs.

+**NOTE**: If you are fixing an existing issue, don't forget to end your commit message with `(fix #XXX)` where `XXX` is the original issue number.
+This will improve the tracability and will magicaly close the issue as soon as the commit is merged.

 ## Discussing strategies

 We’re trying to develop this project in the open as much as possible.
 We have a dedicated [Gitter channel][gitter] where we discuss each new strategic change and invite the community to give a valuable feedback.
 You’re encouraged to join and participate.